LozenChen/TAS-Helper/README.md

 https://gamebanana.com/tools/12383

-A Celeste Mod degigned to be a tool in TAS making.
+A Celeste Mod designed to be a tool in TAS making.

 # Features: